49ers’ Richard Sherman donates over $7,000 to help eliminate middle school’s lunch debt

 “Richard’s gesture created such good will for the 49ers that they went on to sack Aaron Roger’s (sic) and the Green Bay Packers the next day on national tv by a score of 37-8,” he wrote.
 “Go 49ers, Go Richard Sherman.”

-Sherman’s foundation — Blanket Coverage, The Richard Sherman Foundation — also followed up with a letter, according to CNN affiliate KPIX.
+Sherman’s foundation — Blanket Coverage, The Richard Sherman Foundation — also followed up with a letter, according to CNN affiliate KPIX .

 “We have found that eliminating student lunch debt is one way to help assist students and their families in relieving some of the stress that comes with attending school on a daily basis,” the letter read, according to KPIX.
 “The last thing any child should have to worry about is being able to afford eating breakfast and lunch at school; we aim to do our part in eliminating that obstacle.”